-Building relationships with physical therapy clinics is no different than any relationship.
-It involves giving, helping and time.
+Building relationships with physical therapy clinics are no different than any relationship.
+It involves giving, helping, and time.

 I would strongly suggest listening to these two interviews:

 |Click here to go to the interview.||Click Here to go to the discussion.|

-MS, I want to reply to the “Why should I refer to a physical therapist compared to a Kinesiologist?”
+MS, I want to reply, “Why should I refer to a physical therapist compared to a Kinesiologist?”

-How do you differ from a physical therapist: “I work with people that are finished with physical therapy and are working themselves back into the gym or back into sport.
-I work with the physical therapist and build on what she has done when it relates to your injury.
-Plus I help people in the gym focus on exercises that will help their injuries and not make it worse.”
+How do you differ from a physical therapist: “I work with people that are finished with physical therapy and are working themselves back into the gym or back into the sport.
+I work with the physical therapist and build on what she has done regarding your injury.
+Plus, I help people in the gym focus on exercises that will help their injuries and not make them worse.”

 I hope this makes sense, MS.

-Listen to the two interviews, they will help a lot.
-Plus focus on the things you are really good at.
+Listen to the two interviews; they will help a lot.
+Plus, focus on the things you are good at.

 Fixing Elbow Pain

 Here is Jedd chatting about the Fixing Elbow Pain program that we put together.

 This is what Jedd was talking about:

-Just note that today is the last day of release discount for Fixing Elbow Pain.
+Just note that today is the last day of the release discount for Fixing Elbow Pain.
 If you want to check it out, you can here.